douglas444/birch/README.md

 [5] - Dataset Delimiters: String.

-[6] - Number of Features: An integer value.

-[7] - Ignore Last Column of the Dataset: 1 for yes, 0 for no.
+[6] - Ignore Last Column of the Dataset: 1 for yes, 0 for no.
 ~~~

 Example of valid command to run the program: